dbeinhauer/mcs-source/README.md

 - `dataset_processor/` - Directory containing definition of all tools used for dataset processing and preparation.
 - `evaluation_tools/` - Directory containing definition of all tools used for evaluation of the model results.
 - `neural_simulation/` - Auxiliary directory for correct installation of the Poetry project.
 - `nn_model/` - Directory containing the major part of the source code.
 It contains the definition of the model and code for its execution.
+There is also description of the model architecture and dataset structure.
 - `execute_model.py` - The source code used for execution of the model (training/evaluation).
 - `requirements.txt` - Requirements file to execute the model.
 - `run_model.sh` - Script used to execute the model training as a background process on the CGG servers.